Frequently Asked Questions for PHASE Interns

-- A public health practice experience involving average of 6-8 hours/week spent at the hosting agency) over 3 academic terms
+- A public health practice experience involving an average of 6-10 hours/week spent working virtually with the hosting agency

-- Attendance at check-in meetings once a term with PHASE course faculty (other meetings as needed)
+- Attendance at virtual check-in meetings once a term with PHASE course faculty and other PHASE students (additional meetings as needed)

 - An internship agreement form to be completed with the preceptor

-- A final paper highlighting the student's experience, results, and lessons learned
+- A final presentation of the student’s experiences and lessons learned

 What is the Selection Process for PHASE Interns?